Enterprise Grid structure and design

-We recommend individual workspaces have a maximum of 1,000 members.
-Smaller workspaces are not only more pleasant to work in, but they also help keep background noise and unnecessary distractions to a minimum.
+We recommend that individual workspaces have a maximum of 1,000 members.
+As well as being more pleasant to work in, smaller workspaces also help keep background noise and unnecessary distractions to a minimum.

 Simply add channels to multiple workspaces for things like company announcements and other information that is relevant to all employees.

 If a large workspace grows too large and becomes ineffective, divide it up into smaller workspaces.

 A workspace might be too small and then become irrelevant.
 You can archive or move the channels into different workspaces, then delete it.
 Make sure you rename channels when necessary and keep their purpose and topic up to date.

 Even though you’ve designed a framework for Enterprise Grid, new projects and teams might need their own new workspaces one day.
 We recommend allowing members to request new workspaces.
 Read Control workspace creation requests for more information.